Neuro-Ophthalmology & Neuro-Otology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-• The average age of onset for neurofibromatosis type 2 is 22 years old, but patients may also present in childhood.
+• The average age of diagnosis for neurofibromatosis type 2 is in one’s 20s, but patients may also present across a spectrum of ages.
 The majority of affected children do not present with the vestibular or auditory complaints typical of adult patients.

 • Although neurofibromatosis type 2 patients sometimes display cutaneous features (eg, pigmented skin lesions called “cafe au lait” spots) typical of neurofibromatosis type 1, these skin findings are typically less common and less numerous than in neurofibromatosis type 1 patients.

 • Treatments currently target specific disease manifestations (ie, tumors, cataracts, neuropathy) rather than the underlying disease process.
 Genetic counseling is recommended to first-degree relatives of affected individuals.

 Neurofibromatosis type 2 has also been called central or acoustic neurofibromatosis because of its characteristic involvement of the central nervous system (CNS) with tumors, especially meningiomas and acoustic neuromas that are now termed vestibular schwannomas (36).
 It is much less common than neurofibromatosis type 1, with which, historically, it was often confused (105).
 This is less of an issue in contemporary times.
 Neurofibromatosis type 2 accounts for 5% to 10% of all cases of neurofibromatosis (36).
 Neurofibromatosis type 2 is now well characterized clinically as an autosomal dominant disorder with genetic origins on the long arm of chromosome 22, distinct from neurofibromatosis type 1 (95; 121).